Mark Worrell: San Diego Padres

+Baltimore Orioles

 On February 1, 2011, Worrell signed a minor league contract with the Baltimore Orioles, and started the season with the Norfolk Tides.
 He was called up by Baltimore on July 17 and appeared in four games, giving up eight runs in two innings, including Mike Trout's first career home run, before returning to Norfolk.
 He became a free agent after the season.